IDEA4RC/idea4rc-helm-capsule/README.md

 ```

 > [!IMPORTANT]
 > If you're deploying the capsule after the execution of the microk8s-playbook, run the following command for a quick start.
-Note that we're using the checkip.amazonaws.com service to retrieve the VM's public IP for "revproxy.capsule_public_host", we're disabling keystone authentication with auth_enable=False and we're not deploying istio and kiali since that step has already been done via microk8s-playbook.yaml:
+Note that we're using the checkip.amazonaws.com service to retrieve the VM's public IP for "revproxy.capsule_public_host" and we're specifying the common name (CN) that's going to be leveraged for the tls configuration:
 >
 > ```
-> microk8s.helm install idea4rc-capsule idea4rc-helm-capsule/ --set revproxy.capsule_public_host=$(curl -s checkip.amazonaws.com) --set prometheus_enable=False --set kiali_enable=False | tee install.log
+> export CAPSULE_PUB_IP=$(curl -s checkip.amazonaws.com); microk8s.helm install idea4rc-capsule idea4rc-helm-capsule/ --set revproxy.capsule_public_host=$CAPSULE_PUB_IP --set tls.commonName=$CAPSULE_PUB_IP
 > ```

 ## How to upgrade